Influence of Dark Matter on the Magnetized Neutron Star: Results and Discussion

 \subsection{Mass-Radius relations, tidal deformability}

 The mass-radius ($M-R$) relations are obtained with Tolmann-Oppenheimer-Volkoff \cite{TOV1, TOV2} equations for the range of central densities, which is shown in Fig. \ref{fig:mr}.
-We calculate the $M-R$ profiles for both BigApple and IOPB-I EOSs with $\parallel$ and $\perp$ components of MF by varying DM momenta 0.00, 0.02, and 0.04 GeV.
-The magnitude of the maximum mass and its corresponding radius decreases for parallel MF components and vice-versa for the perpendicular fields.
+We calculate the $M-R$ profiles for both BigApple and IOPB-I EOSs with $\parallel$ and $\perp$ components of pressure (taking $P_\parallel$ and $P_\perp$ in the TOV equations) by varying DM momenta 0.00, 0.02, and 0.04 GeV.
+The magnitude of the maximum mass and its corresponding radius decreases for $P_\parallel$ and vice-versa for the $P_\perp$.
 In addition to MF, the DM also reduces the magnitude of $M$ and $R$ values, which depend on its percentage inside the star.
 In the case of the BigApple (IOPB-I) case, the maximum mass is $2.60 \ (2.15) M_\odot$, and its corresponding radius is $12.41 \, (11.91)$ km without the inclusion of the DM and MF.